 - Work at a location where at least 50 employees are employed at the location or within 75 miles of the location.

-FMLA provisions require employers to grant eligible employees up to 12 weeks of unpaid leave, for one or more of the following:
+FMLA provisions require employers to grant eligible employees up to 12 weeks of unpaid leave in a 12-month period (called a "leave year"), for one or more of the following:

-- for placement with the employee of a son or daughter for adoption or foster care
+- For placement with the employee of a child for adoption or foster care and to bond with the child within one year of placement,

 How Does the FMLA Work with Disability Benefits?

-If your company provides short-term or long-term disability benefits to employees, this coverage doesn't affect your requirements under the FMLA.
+If your company provides short-term or long-term disability benefits to employees, this coverage doesn't affect your requirements under the FMLA; the two can run concurrently.
 The FMLA provisions don't require that employees are paid.
 The disability benefits provide the payment.

 What Else Should I Know about FMLA Regulations?

-Medical certification is required to be presented to the employer to validate the reason for the leave request.
+Medical certification may be required to be presented to the employer to validate the reason for the leave request.

 The employer is required to continue health benefits (including family coverage) for an employee who is on FMLA leave.